-During IJF events athletes can be requested to provide samples for either an in- or out-of-competition test.
+During any judo event under IJF Result Management Authority events athletes can be requested to provide samples for either an in- or out-of-competition test.

 Doping control for in-competition tests is carried out under the supervision either of an IJF Medical Commissioner or a representative of the IJF Medical Commission.